-This policy applies to the trustees (“the Trustees”) of the [insert name of pension scheme] (“the Scheme”).
+This policy applies to the [trustees (‘the Trustees’) OR directors of [insert company name] (‘the Trustees’), in its capacity as corporate trustee] of the [insert name of pension scheme] (‘the Scheme’).

-It is the duty of each Trustee to act impartially and in the best interests of the beneficiaries of the Scheme as a whole.
-Beneficiaries include employee members, pensioners, deferred members and those claiming through them, such as dependants and in some circumstances may also include [insert name of sponsoring employer] (the “Employer”).
+It is the duty of each Trustee to act impartially and to promote the purposes of the Scheme, taking account of the interests of the beneficiaries of the Scheme as a whole.
+Beneficiaries include [active members,] pensioners and deferred members and those claiming through them, such as dependants.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Fraud by false representationFraud by false representation applies to a broader range of conduct than the offences under the preceding legislation (the Theft Act 1968 (TA 1968)).
 No gain or loss need actually be made, and no deception need operate on the mind of the deceived for the Fraud Act 2006